alex4ip/webmagic/user-manual-en.md

 ## Webmagic-extension

-webmagic-extension is functional blocks in order to develop more convenient reptile achieved.
-These fully functional webmagic-core-based framework, including the preparation of notes in the form of reptiles, paging, distributed functions.
+webmagic-extension is functional blocks in order to develop more convenient crawler achieved.
+These fully functional webmagic-core-based framework, including the preparation of notes in the form of crawlers, paging, distributed functions.

 ### Comment module